sailfish-spotify/hutspot/docs/operating/page-usage.md

  * Click on Image to switch between
     * Show Track information
     * Show context information (Album/Artist/Playlist)
+ * Click on the star of an Item to toggle Followed/Saved state
  * Click on a Track to play it
  * Context Menu of a Track provides:
    * Play
+   * View Album
+   * View Artist
    * Add to Playlist

 ### Playlist Page
  * Click on Playlist Image to play
  * Click on Playlist details to edit them
- * Click on Star to toggle Followed state
+ * Click on the star of an Item to toggle Followed/Saved state
  * Click on a Track to view it's Album
  * Context Menu of a Track provides:
    * Play